Last Updated on 6 June 2026 by Ahsan Khan

-Walk into a farmers’ market in June, and you might spot small, round fruits labeled “cherry plums”—some ruby red, others golden yellow.
+Walk into a farmers’ market in June, and you might spot small, round fruits labeled “Cherry Plums”—some ruby red, others golden yellow.
 They look like cherries.
 They taste like plums.
 So… what is a cherry plum, really?

 Spoiler: It’s not a hybrid.
 It’s not a marketing gimmick.
 And yes—it’s 100% edible (skin, flesh, and all—just skip the pit!).

-Let’s clear up the confusion once and for all.
+Let’s clear up the confusion once and for all – with botanical precision, historical depth, and practical wisdom

 What is a Cherry Plum?